hetznercloud/cli/docs/reference/hcloud_server_detach-from-network.md

 ## hcloud server detach-from-network

-Detach a server from a network
+Detach a Server from a Network

 ```
 hcloud server detach-from-network --network <network> <server>